 - Combine the flour and salt in a bowl and blend well.

-of dough. - Place each dough ball on a non-stick baking mat, then place a piece
+- Place each dough ball on a non-stick baking mat, then place a pieceof parchment paper (or other non-stick mat) over the ball and roll thedough into a thin layer.

-dough into a thin layer. - Score the crackers with a pizza cutter and sprinkle extra sea salt
+- Score the crackers with a pizza cutter.

-lightly across the cracker sheet. - Brush the top of the cracker sheets with egg white, and then sprinkle
+- Brush the top of the cracker sheets with egg white, and then sprinkle the topping evenly over each sheet.

-the seeds (and a small amount of sea salt) evenly over each sheet. - Bake for about 15 minutes, or until they start to lightly brown.
+- Bake for about 15 minutes, or until they start to lightly brown.

 I just wanted to say THANK YOU for all that you do.
 I have been on the SCD for almost a year now and this morning made your breakfast sausage patties, lemon poppyseed coconut muffins and now I am making these crackers.
 Yesterday I made the coconut milk cherry ice cream.
 This summer, when I was going to be away from a kitchen for 3 months, I made your coconut flour doughnuts into muffins and they defrosted perfectly and each one tasted fresh!